 Cambridge O Level is internationally recognised by schools, universities and employers as equivalent in demand to Cambridge IGCSE[TM] (International General Certificate of Secondary Education).
-There are over 700000 entries a year in nearly 70 countries.
+There are over 600 000 entries a year in over 50 countries.
 Learn more at www.cambridgeinternational.org/recognition

 Cambridge Assessment International Education is an education organisation and politically neutral.
-The content of this syllabus, examination papers and associated materials do not endorse any political view.
+The contents of this syllabus, examination papers and associated materials do not endorse any political view.
 We endeavour to treat all aspects of the exam process neutrally.